 - 5.6.5 The Vice-Chancellor may direct that an investigation is made by an Investigating Officer into the request for review and may seek further information. - 5.6.6 The Investigating Officer (normally the Dean of Students) will inform the Assistant Registrar (Student Administration Collaborative Partnerships) that an appeal is pending and of the outcome when the final decision is reached. - 5.6.7 Upon receipt of the student's written submission and/or the results of any further investigation, the Vice-Chancellor will consider whether there is sufficient justification to merit a review.
 The Vice-Chancellor will review all of the evidence.
 Their decision will be based on the evidence available and they will assess whether any of the exceptional circumstances referred to in section 5.4.1 apply and not the academic judgement of the Module or Programme Board of Examiners (see section 5.4.1).
-Within 20 working days of the receipt of the appeal or as soon as possible thereafter, the Vice-Chancellor will: - i dismiss the request and advise the student accordingly by means of a Vice-Chancellor's Letter of Decision in the format prescribed in section 5.4.11 or - determine that there is sufficient justification to require the Module or Programme Board of Examiners, as appropriate, to reconsider the case and advise the student accordingly by means of a Vice-Chancellor's Letter of Decision in the format prescribed in section 5.4.11 or - iii determine that a more detailed review should be made involving, possibly, the gathering of additional evidence and/or the seeking of further guidance and/or the establishment of an Examinations Appeal Panel and advise the student accordingly in writing.
+Within 20 working days of the receipt of the appeal or as soon as possible thereafter, the Vice-Chancellor will: - i dismiss the request and advise the student accordingly by means of a Vice- Chancellor's Letter of Decision in the format prescribed in section 5.4.11 or - ii determine that there is sufficient justification to require the Module or Programme iii determine that a more detailed review should be made involving, possibly, the gathering of additional evidence and/or the seeking of further guidance and/or the establishment of an Examinations Appeal Panel and advise the student accordingly in writing.